 Franck appealed to donors to support such a great initiative; one that relieves CSOs of a key challenge that mars their operational effectiveness.

-Victoria Norgbe, the Executive Director, Global Women Development Promoters (GLODEC), while receiving the laptops on behalf of GLODEC said, ”working with WACSI has helped to legitimise and improve GLODEC immensely.
+Victoria Norgbe, the Executive Director, Global Women Development Promoters (GLOWDEP), while receiving the laptops on behalf of GLOWDEP said, ”working with WACSI has helped to legitimise and improve GLOWDEP immensely.
 Through our work with WACSI, we have been able to attract support from the French Embassy.
 This has enabled us to work closely with the French Embassy”.

 ”We want to say a special thank you to the West Africa Civil society Institute (WACSI) for today’s gesture of presenting laptops to us.
 This is going to boost our job especially our database which will help us to monitor and keep track of all our activities,” Norgbe added.